 Why do I have to register in advance?
 Can I just show up?

 The truly good things in life take a little planning and a little effort.
 We need to send you the MP3 tracks in advance so you have time to get them onto your MP3 player.
 We also need to send you important information so your experience is as exciting as it can possibly be.
 So, please, sign up in advance.
 But, if you find out about this at the last minute, come anyway.
 We'll lend you a player and you can join in the fun.

 What's it about?

 It's about origins of life chemistry.
 We are working with the National Science Foundation/NASA (yes, that NASA) Center for Chemical Evolution.
-We are making public art inspired by science.
+2011 was the International Year of Chemistry and we're making public art inspired by science.
 Order comes out of disorder.
 Chemistry is much more fascinating than we ever imagined.

 Absolutely.
 Molecules self assemble, just like people, and all life is made of molecules behaving cooperatively.
 Diversity is necessary for molecules to survive and behave intelligently.
 Life lessons from chemistry.
 Out of Hand collaborates with cutting edge scientists, making new events inspired by new discoveries.

 What should I wear?

 Wear close-toed shoes, preferably with some ankle support.
 Dress to be moving outdoors.
 Dress to have fun.
 You might get a little dirty.
 Dress for that.